 Study leave for pupils: requirements and guidance

-Find out if you can grant study leave and what you need to consider when granting it.
+Find out when you can grant study leave and what you need to consider when granting it.
 Plus, learn which absence codes to use, and whether study leave counts towards attendance figures.

 School types: AllSchool phases: SecondaryRef: 8721